Sales is the most useful business skill you can have.

 Here’s how to use it…

-Begin by entering the URL of a website you wish to pull emails form.
+Visit Hunter’s website and begin by entering the URL of a website you wish to pull emails from.
 I’ll use IBM, for example.

 Click the “Find email addresses” button after this.

 You will then be given a list of all of the contacts Hunter finds, along with their name, position, and other data.

 Feel free to filter it by personal or generic emails, export the results as a CSV file, or search for a specific individual.

 You might be thinking “Where the heck do I get a list of URLs to begin with?” and I have your answer: free databases.